-- Provide practical guidance on plagiarism and collusion, for example, Policy, Handouts, Presentation. - Provide study support to learners. - Provide development feedback to try and reduce the learners urge to collude or plagiarise. - Use collusion / plagiarism resistant assignments briefs/tasks.2 - Use appropriate methods to detect collusion and/or plagiarism or example, software, second marking, moderation. - Use appropriate methods to address incidents of collusion and plagiarism when they are detected.
+- Provide practical guidance on plagiarism and collusion, for example, Policy, Handouts, and Presentation. - Provide study support to Learners. - Provide development feedback to try and reduce the Learner's urge to collude or plagiarise. - Use collusion/plagiarism resistant assignments briefs/tasks. - Use appropriate methods to detect collusion and/or plagiarism or example, software, second marking, moderation. - Use appropriate methods to address incidents of collusion and plagiarism when they are detected. - Actively discourage the use of Artificial Intelligence (AI) software to complete assignments.